 No one wants to waste time in a queue that could be spent exploring the city.
 Luckily, many of London’s most popular attractions offer advanced online tickets with free priority access.
 If you’re going to Westminster, the Tower of London, or Buckingham Palace (the inside summer tour), I highly recommend buying advanced tickets.

-- At Westminister Abbey, you can skip the queue and show the barcode on your emailed ticket; no need to print anything.
+- At Westminister Abbey, you can skip the queue with an advance ticket.

 - For the summer tours of Buckingham Palace, the fastest method of entry is having the tickets physically mailed to you.
 Printing a voucher still requires you to go through the same queue as non-ticket holders, as you need to exchange it for an official entry ticket.
 Note that the palace uses timed admission, so buying an advanced ticket guarantees you’ll get your desired tour time.

-- You can buy online e-tickets with fast entry for St. Paul’s Cathedral, but I’ve been there three times and never seen a queue.
-However, during a weekend on peak season, it’s probably worth it.
+- You can buy online e-tickets with fast entry for St. Paul’s Cathedral.
+Low-season queues aren’t common, but during a weekend on peak season, it’s worth it.

-Wait until the night before to book your London Eye tickets
+Check the weather and book refundable London Eye tickets

 One of the best London sightseeing tips I can give you is that the weather here is unpredictable.
 Forecasts change drastically in a matter of hours.
 It’s the main reason why sightseeing in London can be tricky, especially for attractions with a view.